Dosso Region

-Dosso is one of the eight Regions of Niger.
-The region has an area of 31002 km2, with a population of 2,078,339 as of 2011.
+Dosso is one of the seven regions of Niger.
+The region has an area of 31002 km2, with a population of 2,754,500 as of 2020.

 History

 The region of Dosso is the historic centre of the Dosso Kingdom, which had its capital at Dosso.
 Today the palace of the Sultanate of Dosso remains as a symbol of the aristocratic ruling class of the kingdom.
 The region was traditionally populated by Zarma people who are believed to have migrated from the Lake Débo area of what is now Mali during the time of the Songhai Empire.

 Geography

-Dosso border Tahoua Region to the northeast, Nigeria to the southeast (specifically Sokoto State and Kebbi State), Benin (Alibori Department) to the southwest, and Tillabéri Region to the northwest.
+Dosso borders Tahoua Region to the northeast, Nigeria to the southeast (specifically Sokoto State and Kebbi State), Benin (Alibori Department) to the southwest, and Tillabéri Region to the northwest.
 The region's border with Benin is formed by the river Niger.
-Part of the Dallol Bosso valley runs through the region; part of this area is protected as the Dosso Reserve, and contain some of the last remaining herds of West African giraffe.
+Part of the Dallol Bosso valley runs through the region Part of this area is protected as the Dosso Reserve, and contain some of the last remaining herds of West African giraffe.